ibmresilient/resilient-community-apps/fn_teams/README.md

 ## Function - MS Teams: Archive Team
-This function allows for archiving or unarchivig a Microsoft Team using the Microsoft Graph API.
-This provides SOAR with the ability to archive an existing MS Team or unarchive a previously archived MS Team within a SOAR incident or a  task. `archive_operation` specifies if the team is to be archived or unarchived.
+This function allows for archiving or unarchiving a Microsoft Team.
+The `archive_operation` input parameter specifies if the team is to be archived or unarchived.
 Archiving does not delete the MS Team.
-To locate this team for the archival/unarchival operation, one of the following inputs can be used:
+To identify the team for archival or unarchival, one of the following inputs can be used:

 * `ms_groupteam_id`
 * `ms_group_mail_nickname`
 * `ms_groupteam_name`

-**<ins>Note</ins>**: When multiple options are provided to locate the Graph object (Group or a Team), the `ms_group_mail_nickname` option will take precedence over the `ms_groupteam_name` option and the `ms_groupteam_id` option will take precedence over the other two options.
+**<ins>Note</ins>**: When multiple options are provided to locate the Graph object (Group or a Team), the `ms_group_mail_nickname` parameter will take precedence over `ms_groupteam_name`, and the `ms_groupteam_id` parameter will take precedence over the other two options.

 <p align="center">
 <img src="./doc/screenshots/action_archive_team.png" />